dlr-gtlab/gtlab-core/docs/basics/process_elements.rst

 Calculators
 -----------

-Calculators are the basic process elements for teh execution of tools, data model modifications ...
+Calculators are the basic process elements for the execution of tools, data model modifications ...

 The main function is :cpp:func:`bool run()`.
 This is executed in the process evaluation and returns a bool value to indicate the success of the run.
 A definition of a calculator always needs the Q_OBJECT in the definition and constructor using the Q_INVOKABLE macro.